herokuprojects666/remove-contacts/README.md

 `-s` is a required paramter.
 This is the session cookie LinkedIn uses to determine if you're logged in.
 This can be found in dev tools by looking at the cookies and copy/pasting the value in `li_at` key.

 At current, the amount of pages of pending invites that get removed is limited to 2.
-I will be updating this in the future to support removing more pages at once.
+I will be updating this in the future to support removing more a user supplied amount of pages instead.